-But here’s the thing: though short-term lead generation tactics deliver value almost immediately, unless you have deep pockets you won’t be able to sustain them.
-Also, once they finish how will you drive traffic to your website to convert visitors into leads?
+But here’s the thing: though short-term lead generation tactics deliver value almost immediately unless you have deep pockets you won’t be able to sustain them.
+Also, how will you drive traffic to your website to convert visitors into leads once they finish?

 In this blog, I’m going to be talking about short and long-term lead generation tactics and how they can support your overall marketing strategy.